Dr Leon Chang

 Profile

-I am currently a postdoctoral research fellow funded by The Kennedy Trust for Rheumotology Research.
+I am currently a postdoctoral research fellow funded by The Kennedy Trust for Rheumatology Research.
 My main focus is to investigate the role of post-zygotic, somatic mutations in the pathogenesis of various immune-mediated inflammatory diseases and their influence on response to treatment.
-This typically involves analysing next generation sequencing data and utilising bioinformatic resources to identify variants of interest for further functional research.
+This involves analysing next generation sequencing data and utilising bioinformatic resources to identify mutations and gene signatures of interest for further functional research.

 Research interests